 If you’ve been diagnosed with tennis elbow, swimmer’s shoulder, or runner’s knee, a physical therapist can help.
 The discomfort, pain, and even loss of motion that comes with these conditions doesn’t have to keep you away from your favorite activities forever.
 Instead, working with a professional physical therapist to learn healthy techniques for healing and strengthening your body can leave you feeling better than before.

+Have questions about manual or IASTM physical therapy and how these treatments can help a sports-related injury?
 Need to visit a physical therapist sooner rather than later?
 Contact Limitless Physical Therapy and Wellness, a San Marcos physical therapy clinic, to make an appointment or to learn more.